ibexa/documentation-developer/docs/tutorials/beginner_tutorial/5_display_a_list_of_content_items.md

 Create the `templates/line/rides.html.twig` template.

-Because this template will be rendered inside a table, it starts with a `<tr>` tag.
+Because this template is rendered inside a table, it starts with a `<tr>` tag.

 ``` html+twig
 <tr>